Table of Contents

 To help prevent injuries, be proactive and use de-icing salt to clear pathways.
 It can also help to block off dangerous pathways or areas.

-Common Excuses Insurance Companies Make
+What Are Common Excuses Insurance Companies Make?

 An important point to understand about insurance companies is their main priority as a business is protecting their own profits and bottom line.
 After a severe event like a winter storm or a hurricane (such as Hurricane Laura), you can expect homeowners insurance agents to try to limit coverage for insured policyholders.